MishaTavera/cse15l-lab-reports/Lab1Report.md

 ![Image](catpathdirectoryy.png)

-  I input the command cat followed by the path to directory `lecture1`.
-The command `cat` does not work with directories therefore it prints a corresponding error message.
+  Here, I start in the `lecrure1` directory and use the `cat` command follwed by a path to the directoy `messages` which is a folder within our current working directory.
+As we have seen the `cat` command works by printing the content of a given file.
+However, this command cannot do this with paths to directories.
+Which can be confirmed by the error message we recieve when we attempt to use a path to the directory `messages`.
+In short, the command `cat` only works with paths to files and will not work with paths to directories therefore, it prints a corresponding error message.